 If you think car warranty from all car dealers in Singapore is identical, then you are wrong, deadly wrong.

-Singapore does not have the regulations on compulsory coverage of car warranty except the 3rd party coverage.
+Singapore does not have regulations on compulsory coverage of car warranties except the 3rd party coverage.
 It is up to the market (and eventually the car dealer) to “offer”.

-On the bright side, this creates some sorts of competition among car dealers.
+On the bright side, this creates some sort of competition among car dealers.
 Some of them may offer better warranty coverage to attract new customers.

-But on the dark side, the car dealers may use exaggerated words or the fine print to mislead the car buyers.
-The lemon law, section 12A-12F of the Consumer Protection (Fair Trading) Act (CPFTA), is not a strong weapon for car buyers when disputes on car warranty arise.
+But on the dark side, car dealers may use exaggerated words or fine print to mislead car buyers.
+The lemon law, section 12A-12F of the Consumer Protection (Fair Trading) Act (CPFTA), is not a strong weapon for car buyers when disputes on car warranties arise.

 In Singapore, there is NO standard (or basic or compulsory) coverage of car warranty: